Welcome to SCARP!

 - U-Pass / Compass Card

 U-Pass is your transit pass for all zones in Metro Vancouver.
 Students pay into the U-Pass as part of their student fees.
 The U-Pass is available at the UBC Bookstore.

-Let the SCARP Office know your email account as soon as it is set up so that you can be added to the email distribution list by sending an email to:firstname.lastname@example.org.
-You can also use your exsting email address if you prefer.
+Let the SCARP Office know your email account as soon as it is set up so that you can be added to the email distribution list.
+You can also use your existing email address if you prefer.